246th Rifle Division: Battle for Kalinin

 Overnight on October 16/17 Konev came up with a much more ambitious plan.
-Maslennikov was now to cross the Volga with five divisions, including the 246th, some 15km south-southwest of Kalinin and from there link up with 30th Army, which was supposed to be attacking toward the city from the southeast, thus cutting off XXXXI Corps.
+Maslennikov was now to cross the Volga with five divisions, including the 246th, some 15 km south-southwest of Kalinin and from there link up with 30th Army, which was supposed to be attacking toward the city from the southeast, thus cutting off XXXXI Corps.
 The division got its 914th Regiment, commanded by Maj.
 A. P. Krutikhin, across at Akishevo, despite a lack of assault boats, without significant opposition, and quickly emplaced two assault bridges.
 The 915th Regiment began to follow it across, at which point the river began to rise dramatically, from 1m deep the night before to 2.2m.
 The men of the division speculated that German forces upstream had blown a dam.
 This appears unlikely as the flooding washed out a German bridge under construction at Staritsa as well as both bridges emplaced by the 914th.
 The men of 777th Artillery Regiment tried to build rafts but were unable to get their guns across.
 That evening, in an effort to rationalize command and control in the region, the STAVKA decreed the creation of Kalinin Front, under Konev's command, including 22nd, 29th and 30th Armies, plus the Operational Group under Lt.
 Gen. N. F. Vatutin.

 The same evening, Maslennikov visited the proposed crossing site and ordered the operation halted.
 He then disregarded his orders from Konev and directed most of the 246th plus three other divisions (119th, 243rd, 252nd) to move north on the west bank of the river to cut the road between Kalinin and Marino.
 The 914th remained on the east bank to advance on Kalinin, as Konev had intended for the entire force.
 During October 17 the regiment gave XXXXI Corps no end of trouble.
 It seized Redkino, just west of the Staritsa–Kalinin road, cutting one of the two German supply routes northward into the city.
 While the German command understood they faced only a regimental group, they had only weak forces to contain it.
 The 6th Infantry Division was ordered to send a regiment from Staritsa.
 It was to eliminate the 914th's bridgehead and then cross to the west bank at Staritsa and move northeast along the Volga to the Tma River.
 Fighting between two German battalions and the 914th continued through October 18.
 The next day the regiment was reported as having been "driven into the Volga", but the war diary 3rd Panzer Group correctly noted that it had actually retreated toward Kalinin, which at least eased the German supply situation somewhat.